-Uses which contribute to maintaining the vitality, viability and diversity of centres within sequential and impact tests set out in the the hierarchy will be encouraged.
+Uses which contribute to maintaining the vitality, viability and diversity of centres within the hierarchy will be encouraged.
 Active ground floor uses will be maintained and enhanced.

-Retail development within the centres listed within the hierarchy and defined on the Policies Map will be permitted, subject to Policy CR3, where it is:

-a Of a scale and type consistent with the existing retail function and character of the centre and b Well integrated into the existing pattern of the centre.
+Retail development within the centres listed within the hierarchy and defined on the Policies Map will be permitted, subject to Policy CR3, where it is: a.
+Of a scale and type consistent with the existing retail function and character of the centre and b.
+Well integrated into the existing pattern of the centre.